Docs

 Configure Hasura

 The next step is to provide Hasura with the public keys used to verify the JWT issued by Clerk.
-Assuming you didn’t use a custom signing key, set the JWKS endpoint field to the JSON Web Key Set (JWKS) URL Clerk automatically created with your Frontend API at https://<YOUR_FRONTEND_API>/.well-known/jwks.json
+Assuming you didn’t use a custom signing key, set the JWKS Endpoint field to the JSON Web Key Set (JWKS) URL Clerk automatically created with your Frontend API at https://<YOUR_FRONTEND_API>/.well-known/jwks.json

-You can find this URL in the Clerk Dashboard on the API keys page.
-Scroll down and click on Advanced.
-In the JWT public key section, copy the JWKS URL.
+You can find this URL on the API keys page in the Clerk Dashboard.
+In the left sidebar, select Show JWT public key.
+Copy the JWKS URL.

-The API Keys page in the Clerk Dashboard.
+The API keys page in the Clerk Dashboard.
 A red box outlines the 'Advanced' drop down button.
-A red arrow is pointing to the copy button next to 'JWKS URL' in the 'JWT public key' section.
+A red arrow is pointing to the copy button next to 'JWKS URL' in the 'JWT public key' section

 You can set up your project either with Hasura Cloud or you can run the Hasura GraphQL engine locally using Docker Compose.